-Picking up the Samsung Galaxy Tab S7 made me want to say "It's an iPad Pro, but for Android," and it's not hard to see why.
+The Samsung Galaxy Tab S7 is an Android tablet iPad users should feel right at home with.
+Picking it up made me want to say "It's an iPad Pro, but for Android," and it's not hard to see why.
 While working on this Galaxy Tab S7 review, I immediately realized the similarities, as its machined aluminum chassis, beautiful screen and sweet-sounding speakers make it a serious challenger to the best iPad.

 But the Tab S7 doesn't just stand in Apple's shadow.
 The Tab S7's battery life beats the iPad Pro's, and that's just one of the reasons why the Galaxy Tab S7 is one of the best Android tablets around, and one of the best tablets overall, its awkward keyboard cover and not-great performance puts a ceiling on how high it can go.

 - Samsung Galaxy Book Pro vs. MacBook Pro: Which laptop will win?